gabo0802/UF-OneClick/Sprint2.md

 <br> Inserts a userSub into the UserSubs table, but with a specified dateAdded and dateCancelled entry.
 This is used for old subscriptions that want to be entered.
 Returns 1 if successful and an error code otherwise. <br>

 <code> CancelUserSub(db *sql.DB, userID int, subscriptionName string) int </code>
-<br> Removes a userSub based on the inputted subscriptionName.
+<br> Updates a userSub's DateRemoved value based on the inputted subscriptionName.
 Returns 1 if successful, and an error code otherwise. <br>

 <code> DeleteUser(db *sql.DB, ID int) </code>
 <br> Removes a user entry from the User table based on the inputted userID. <br>